-All rating categories from AA to CCC also contain subcategories "(high)" and "(low)."
+All rating categories other than AAA and D also contain subcategories "(high)" and "(low)."
 The absence of either a "(high)" or "(low)" designation indicates the rating is in the middle of the category.

 Kroll Bond Rating Agency ("KBRA")

 AAA-Determined to have almost no risk of loss due to credit-related events.
 Assigned only to the very highest quality obligors and obligations able to survive extremely challenging economic events.